 - Incline parts to allow for maximum drainage

-- Thoroughly dry small items that are quenched and stored in containers and include a dehumidifying agent in the sealed containers
+- Thoroughly dry small items that are quenched before packing in storage containers

-- Store galvanized material under cover in dry, well-ventilated conditions, away from doorways open to the environment
+- Whenever possible, store material under cover in dry, well-ventilated conditions, away from doorways open to the environment

 - Treat with a passivating agent